-Her body of sculptural work, Sculpturings, is a hybrid of small sculpture and wearable art cast in precious metals using the lost wax casting process.
-Rose consistently shows in New York, Los Angeles, San Francisco, on Madison Ave, and had bronze works included at The Andy Warhol Museum.
-She was a participating artist for the interactive digital exhibition component in Occupy Museum's DebtFair during the 2017 Whitney Biennial held at the Whitney Museum of American Art in New York.
-Recently she has shown during Beijing Design Week, Shanghai Design Week, and Art Basel Miami Beach.
+Her body of wearable art is a hybrid of small sculpture and jewelry cast in precious metals using the lost wax casting process.
+Rose had bronze works included at The Andy Warhol Museum and was an artist for the interactive digital exhibition component during the 2017 Whitney Biennial held at the Whitney Museum of American Art in New York.
+She has shown during Beijing Design Week, Shanghai Design Week, and Art Basel Miami Beach.
 Her work has been featured on the pages of British Vogue and Conde Nast Traveller, and as a member of Mensa was featured in a cover story for their monthly magazine.
-She has been filmed for documentaries by PBS “Artisodes" and Art Attacks, featured in Yo-Yo Ma's "Bach Cello Suite" and KTLA’s “Good Day LA”, and is collected by notable public figures such as Andrew Lincoln from AMC’s “The Walking Dead” and Kat Von D.
+She has been filmed for documentaries by PBS Artisodes and Art Attacks, featured in Yo-Yo Ma's Bach Cello Suite and KTLA’s Good Day LA, and is collected by notable figures such as Andrew Lincoln from AMC’s The Walking Dead, Russell Brand, Slash, and Kat Von D.

 Her art is recognized in academic communities as the subject of dissertations and participated in conferences and panels in conjunction with nationally acclaimed galleries.
 She is well versed in the subjects of wearables, art jewelry, and holograms having coined the Bridgism movement to describe wearable art and sculpture crossing over into realms of digital fashion and sculpture, creating a bridge between the two art forms.